justicephysics/humanos2.0/pitch-deck.md

 ---

+- [Read the Prototype Overview](prototype-overview) for the full vision.

+---

 ## The Problem
 - **Speed = Monopoly.** The consumer electronics industry locks performance inside expensive, quickly‑obsolete local chips (the ASML→TSMC→Apple/NVIDIA chain).
 - **Planned obsolescence** forces a new device every 1‑2 years.